-Examples are everywhere but we can look at Indigenous incarceration rates for a clear sign of these ongoing practices.
+Examples are everywhere, but we can look at Indigenous incarceration rates for a clear sign of these ongoing practices.
 According to the Australian Bureau of Statistics, Indigenous and Torres Strait Islander people make up almost 30% of the incarcerated population while representing only 3.3% of the population as a whole.

 While this data gives us only a rough picture, the reasons behind it are clear.
-Socio-economic factors like poor education levels and high unemployment along with intergenerational trauma and intergenerational economic disadvantage are key factors in criminality, regardless of race.
+Socio-economic factors like poor education levels and high unemployment along with intergenerational trauma and intergenerational economic disadvantage are key factors in criminality, irrespective of race.
 It is evident that government policy continues to fail our Indigenous people.

 Similarly, the Andrews Government of Victoria took the decision on the day the Victorian lockdown ended to start cutting down sacred directional and birthing trees of the Djab Wurrung people to make way for a new highway.
-Officials defended the felling, saying the trees were not on a protection list which further speaks to the issues with Australian cultural heritage laws.
+Officials defended the felling, saying the trees were not on a protection list, which further speaks to the issues with Australian cultural heritage laws.

-Finally we can turn to another grim reminder of the continuing problems white Australia has with its Indigenous history when looking at the sorry facts of Indigenous deaths in custody.
+Finally, we can turn to another grim reminder of the continuing problems white Australia has with its Indigenous history when looking at the sorry facts of Indigenous deaths in custody.

 Since 1991, when a Royal Commission into Indigenous deaths in custody found that Indigenous people were 16.5 times more likely to die in police custody than other ethnicities, more than 434 Indigenous people have died in police custody.
 Not a single person has ever been convicted for any of these deaths.
 It’s a shocking record that The Guardian has reported on extensively and calls “shameful“.